[Back to Social Challenges]

 - We struggle to see how the Flat Earth people manage to hold this belief when there is so much evidence to the contrary: every time you fly in a plane, you see over the sea level horizon, and see more the higher you fly; as you fly, new land appears before you and disappears over the horizon behind you; the distances and flight times of international airlines can only be possible on a globe; nobody has managed to publish photographs of the world's edge; and so on.

 - Similarly, it is hard to see why they believe this conspiracy is being perpetuated.
-A great many people, from Encyclopaedia publishers to airline companies, to all the space agencies, must be perpetuating the conspiracy - but what do all these people gain from this immense effort?
+A great many people, from Encyclopaedia and Atlas publishers to airline companies, to all the space agencies, must be perpetuating the conspiracy - but what do all these people gain from this immense effort?

 - For example, we can fly around the equator - or, at least, between cities very close to the equator.
 One possible journey (with flight times given by Google maps): from Libreville to Nairobi, 9 hours; then to Singapore, 14 hours; then to Quito, 29 hours, then to Belem, 13 hours, then back to Libreville, 25 hours.
 On a Flat Earth, this is only possible if you fly in a circle, but that means everything inside the circle must be closer together than our maps say, and everything outside the circle must be further away.
 No Flat Earth map can show distances which correspond to the reality as reported by many independent sources.
 This is not a conspiracy: it's the Truman Show, with you as the victim.